-A critical benefit of using CBD for acne rather than conventional treatment involves positive side-effects rather than unwanted side effects.
-Many acne topical soaps and medicines may dry out your skin and cause flaking.
-Oral medications such as antibiotics may cause anything from yellowing teeth to yeast infections.
+Many traditional acne soaps and medicines may dry out your skin and cause flaking.
+Oral medications, such as antibiotics, may cause anything from yellowing teeth to yeast infections.

-Though CBD oil works to support a compromised ECS, it works even better when supported by a healthy lifestyle.
-Eating healthy food, exercising, getting plenty of rest, and controlling stress will also help control acne.
+Using CBD to manage acne works even better when supported by a healthy lifestyle.
+Eating healthy food, exercising, getting plenty of rest, and reducing stress will also help control acne.

 Not All CBD Products Are Created Equally

-When purchasing a CBD product online or in a store, make sure you see a Certificate of Analysis (COA) either posted on the label or bottle, or it’s readily available.
+When purchasing a CBD product online or in a store, make sure you see a Certificate of Analysis (COA) either posted on the label or website.
 The COA should come from an independent and accredited laboratory.

 Some important information listed on the COA includes: